victorts1991/ml-iris-prediction/README.md

 # ml-iris-prediction

 A Flask API that consumes a prediction model trained by the Logistic Regression Classification algorithm.
-Deploy with IaC using Docker and Kubernetes on GCP.
+Deploy with IaC and Github Actions using Docker and Kubernetes on GCP.

 # Deploy local: